 As one of the 10 largest global pharmaceutical companies in general, Novartis’ largest share of revenue comes from its oncology products.
 It is also a leader in the field of generic drugs.

 The Basel, Switzerland-based health care company has a vast reach and innumerable holdings.
-It is comprised of three divisions with a number of subsidiaries around the globe.
+It comprises of three divisions with a number of subsidiaries around the globe.
 Those three primary divisions are Innovative Medicines (pharmaceuticals), Sandoz (generics), and Alcon (eye care products).

 Though its top-selling medications address conditions such as multiple sclerosis, psoriasis, macular degeneration, and leukemia, it distributes one of the most widely abused prescription drugs: Ritalin.
 The stimulant, which is used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy in children and adults, has been a substance of abuse for years.

 Read on to learn more about Novartis and its role in manufacturing Ritalin.

 Three companies, with more than 250 years of history, converged to become Novartis in 1996.
 Those companies started out producing synthetic dyes for fabrics but eventually evolved to produce chemicals and pharmaceuticals, according to the Novartis company site.